Notice of Privacy Practices

 VII.
 HOW TO CONTACT US ABOUT THIS NOTICE OR TO COMPLAIN ABOUT OUR PRIVACY PRACTICES

-If you have any questions about this notice, or want to lodge a complaint about our privacy practices, please let us know by calling Member Service Call Center at 1-800-464-4000 (TTY 1-800-777-1370).
+If you have any questions about this notice, or want to lodge a complaint about our privacy practices, please write to us at the Regional Compliance and Privacy Office, 393 E. Walnut Street, Pasadena, CA 91188 or let us know by calling Member Service Call Center at 1-800-464-4000 (TTY 711).
 You also may notify the secretary of the Department of Health and Human Services.

 We will not take retaliatory action against you if you file a complaint about our privacy practices.